Imgkl/RasaServer/README.md

 Trying to answer the age old question "What to watch tonight?"

 ## What is this?
-A small companion server that sits next to Jellyfin and organizes your library by mood.
-It powers the tvOS app (where you actually browse/watch) and serves a minimal web UI for setup, sync, and tag editing.
+A small companion docker app that sits next to Jellyfin and organizes your library by mood.
+It powers the RasaPlay app (where you actually browse/watch) and serves a minimal web UI for setup, sync, and tag editing.

-- tvOS, iOS, MacOS app: The viewing experience (separate app which is in WIP)
+- RasaPlay app: The viewing experience (separate app which is in WIP)
 - Web UI: For setup, sync, tags

 > [!IMPORTANT]